Elizabeth Seymour

 F, #24155, b.
 1716, d.
 21 February 1769

-Mary Bellings-Arundell was born in 1716.1 She was the daughter of Richard Bellings-Arundell and Anne Gage.1 She married Henry Arundell, 7th Baron Arundell of Wardour, son of Henry Arundell, 6th Baron Arundell of Wardour and Elizabeth Eleanor Everard, on 27 January 1738/39, with a dower of £70,000.1 She died on 21 February 1769.1 Her will (dated 6 June 1767) was probated on 29 March 1769.1 She was buried on 5 April 1769 at Tisbury, Wiltshire, England.1
+Mary Bellings-Arundell was born in 1716.1 She was the daughter of Richard Bellings-Arundell and Anne Gage.1 She married Henry Arundell, 7th Baron Arundell of Wardour, son of Henry Arundell, 6th Baron Arundell of Wardour and Elizabeth Eleanor Everard, on 27 January 1738/39, with a dower of £70,000.1 She died on 21 February 1769.1 Her will was proven (by probate) on 29 March 1769.1 She was buried on 5 April 1769 at Tisbury, Wiltshire, EnglandG.1

-From 27 January 1738/39, her married name became Arundell.1 As a result of her marriage, Mary Bellings-Arundell was styled as Baroness Arundell of Wardour on 30 June 1746.
+From 27 January 1738/39, her married name became Arundell.1 After her marriage, Mary Bellings-Arundell was styled as Baroness Arundell of Wardour on 30 June 1746.
+Her last will was dated 6 June 1767.

 Child of Mary Bellings-Arundell and Henry Arundell, 7th Baron Arundell of Wardour